Who We Are – The Team

 Trustee

 Peter is a consultant ENT surgeon with a special interest in the skull base and treatment for Acoustic Neuroma.
 He was appointed as a consultant at the University Hospitals Birmingham in 2010 and is the current lead for Skull base surgery.
 Peter runs a dedicated Acoustic Neuroma clinic and has hundreds of patients under his care.
-He is delighted to join the board of trustees at BANA.

 Andrew Read